 The state appropriation for fiscal years 2018 and 2019 included language exempting the three core NRBG grants from two OGM policies.
 This exemption means BWSR will not financially reconcile the fiscal year 2018 and 2019 LWM, Shoreland, or WCA NRBG grant.
 The exemption did not apply to previous NRBG grants or SSTS funds passed through from MPCA.
 Therefore, BWSR will financially reconcile individual NRBG grants that are ≥$50,000 and not covered under the exemption, and may consider reconciling any grant where issues of noncompliance are suspected.

-In calendar year 2019 and forward, BWSR will implement a spot-check procedure for the NRBG program to evaluate overall grant management, review program files and match documentation, and to provide an opportunity for ongoing learning and two-way communication.
+In calendar year 2019 and forward, BWSR will implement a spot-check procedure for the NRBG program to evaluate overall grant management, review program files and match documentation (if required), and to provide an opportunity for ongoing learning and two-way communication.
 Spot checks will occur no more frequently than once every three years unless grant noncompliance is documented

 Regardless of whether a grant will be financial reconciled or not, grantees are obligated to maintain sufficient books, records, documents, and accounting procedures to demonstrate compliance with the grant agreement.
 This includes maintaining documentation of receipt and expenditure of funds, and sufficient information to account for staff time charged to NRBG grants.
 As per the grant agreement and Minnesota Statutes §16B.98, the state reserves the right to audit all grant-related records for up to six years after the grant agreement expires as a condition of the grant agreement and state statute.